+All normally scheduled shifts of the St. Tammany Parish Fire District 8 are scheduled in 24-hour shifts, which are two (2) consecutive 12 hours blocks (days).
+All shifts begin at 0700 hours and end at 0700 hours.
 All personnel are to be in full uniform, ready to work at their assigned station at the scheduled shift change or they will be considered late for work.
-Personnel who recognize the fact that they are going to arrive late for work for any reason shall notify their Captain, or the Captain on duty to allow proper arrangements to be made.
+Personnel who recognize the fact that they are going to arrive late for work for any reason should notify their immediate supervisor, if available, or the supervisor on duty at their assigned work station to allow proper arrangements to be made.